Royals vs. Orioles Player Props Betting Odds

-Player prop bet options for Adley Rutschman, Vinnie Pasquantino and others are available when the Baltimore Orioles host the Kansas City Royals at Oriole Park at Camden Yards on Friday at 7:05 PM ET.
+Adley Rutschman is one of the top players with prop bets available when the Baltimore Orioles and the Kansas City Royals square off at Oriole Park at Camden Yards on Saturday (starting at 4:05 PM ET).

 Royals vs. Orioles Game Info